posit-dev/ark/README.md

 ```

+## Reporting issues

+We currently use the issue tracker of [Positron](https://github.com/posit-dev/positron).
+Please report bugs and feature requests at <https://github.com/posit-dev/positron/issues>, and feel free to tag your issue with the `lang: r` and `area: kernels` labels.

 ## Related Projects

 - [Positron](https://github.com/posit-dev/positron), a next-generation data science IDE.
 The R language pack in Positron interfaces with the Ark kernel for interactive evaluation of R code and collecting outputs and plots.
 It also connects to the Ark LSP for intellisense features like completions, jump-to-definition, find-references, etc, and to the Ark DAP for transparent debugging.